SteelCompendium/data-md-dse/Bestiary/Monsters/Valok/Statblocks/Servok Miner.md

     distance: 20 x 1 line within 1
     target: Each enemy and object in the area
     effects:
-      - effect: >-
+      - name: Effect
-          A 5-square-deep fissure opens along the ground in the area.
+        effect: A 5-square-deep fissure opens along the ground in the area.
 Each ally in the area can shift into the nearest unoccupied space outside the fissure.
 Each target makes an **Agility test**.

-          - **≤11:** 14 damage; the target falls into the fissure, and is prone and can't stand (EoT)
+        t1: 14 damage; the target falls into the fissure, and is prone and can't stand (EoT)

-          - **12-16:** 11 damage; the target is prone and hanging onto the edge of the fissure
+        t2: 11 damage; the target is prone and hanging onto the edge of the fissure

-          - **17+:** 7 damage; the target can shift into the nearest unoccupied space outside the fissure
+        t3: 7 damage; the target can shift into the nearest unoccupied space outside the fissure
   - name: Miner Inconvenience
     cost: 2 Malice
     keywords: